Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 Basic DIY Steps

-1. Turn off water supply and flush the toilet to empty the tank
+1. Turn off the water supply at the shutoff valve and flush to empty the tank

-2. Disconnect water line and remove toilet mounting nuts
+2. Disconnect the supply line and remove toilet mounting nuts

-3. Lift toilet carefully and set aside on cardboard or towels
+3. Lift the toilet carefully and set it aside on cardboard or towels

-5. Install repair ring according to kit instructions, securing to subfloor
+6. Install the repair ring per kit instructions, securing to the subfloor with screws

-6. Apply new wax ring and carefully reset the toilet
+7. Apply a new wax ring (never reuse the old one) and carefully reset the toilet

-Similar DIY skills apply to other bathroom repairs like shower cartridge replacement.
+Similar DIY skills apply to other bathroom repairs like a running toilet fix or replacing internal tank components.

 When to Call a Professional